Best Of15 min read

 • Unlimited bandwidth and storage

-• Custom control panel (WordPress-focused)
+• WordPress-focused control panel

-• Month-to-month billing available — this is huge
+• Month-to-month billing available — genuinely rare

 • Free automated WordPress migrations